MESH-Model/National-Adaptation-Strategy-NAS-Project/Lap_2/README.md

 ### Lumped Parameterization

 A computationally efficient approach which assigns each landcover class with a set of soil properties averaged across its domain, forming a GRU.
 Parameters are then applied to watersheds at a sub-grid level through evaluating intersection of the polygon with distinct landcover types.
-Hydrological properties are then averaged, while land-surface calculations are performed for each GRU within a particular subbasin. and performing distinct surface scheme calculations.
+Routing properties are then averaged, while land-surface calculations are performed for each GRU within a particular subbasin. and performing distinct surface scheme calculations.

 ### Distributed Parameterization

-More intensive but precise, distributed parameterization
+More intensive but precise, distributed parameterization involves extraction of hydrologic parameters directly within a subbasin, instead of through enclosed GRUs.
+Soil properties are averaged within each tile instead of across GRUs, ensuring parameters more closely represent the local environment.

 ## Observations Summary